Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Simulation Study

 \subsection{Results}

+To apply our method, values for $\Phi_{\rm max}$, $\tau$, and $\lambda$ must be selected.
+Since for each simulation, the true values of the $\phi_j~j=1, \dots, 7$ are exactly $\frac{1}{7}$, or on average $\frac{1}{7}$ in the case of the simulations 2, 3, and 4, $\Phi_{\rm max}$ is set to unity.
+The values for $\tau$ and $\lambda$ are 0.001 and 1, respectively.
+For the bootstrap algorithm, it is also necessary to specify $\mbox{Var}\left[\sum_j\phi_j\right]$, as described in Section \ref{sec:uncertainty}.
+For simulation 1, it is set to zero since the lamps do not not drift.
+For simulations 2 and 3, it is set to 0.00055, and for simulation 4, 0.0014.
+The values for simulations 2, 3, and 4 are based on the known distribution of the amount of drift for the lamps.

-Figure \ref{fig:beta_sim_results} shows the simulation results for $\beta_0$, $\beta_1$, $\beta_2$, and $\beta_3$ for 100 simulated data sets for each of the 4 simulation scenarios described in Table \ref{tab:sim_configs}.
-The points are the MLEs ordered from smallest to largest, and the lines (which are difficult to distinguish individually) are 95~\% confidence intervals.
+Figure \ref{fig:beta_sim_results} shows the recovered MLEs for $\beta_0$, $\beta_1$, $\beta_2$, and $\beta_3$ for 100 simulated data sets for each of the 4 simulation scenarios described in Table \ref{tab:sim_configs}.
+The points are the MLEs ordered from smallest to largest, and the shading represents 95~\% confidence intervals.
 The black vertical lines are the true values, and the numbers to the right are the proportion of confidence intervals that bracket the true value, the target being 0.95.
 From Figure \ref{fig:beta_sim_results}, it can be seen that the true values of $\beta_0$, $\beta_1$, $\beta_2$, and $\beta_3$, lie around the center of the 100 maximum likelihood estimates for each scenario.
 This implies that the estimation procedure is approximately unbiased.
 To put it another way, the true values are approximately equal to the estimates, on average.
 For $\beta_0$ and $\beta_1$, for the 100 simulations pictured, the observed relative bias is less than 0.1~\%.
 For $\beta_2$ and $\beta_3$, it is less than 1~\%.